Safety limits & sync protection

 See Error Codes & Troubleshooting for the full list of size and rate limit errors and their solutions.

-If a safety halt persists after using Bypass Halt, or you're unsure whether the pending changes are safe, see When to contact support.
+If a safety halt persists after you turn the bypass on, or you're unsure whether the pending changes are safe, see When to contact support.

 Related